ibm-cloud-docs/containers/cs_uc_retail.md

 The loyalty mobile app provides detailed personalization information, especially when customers use its social sharing features, such as posting recipes.

 In addition to the mobile app, the Developers are busy with building and maintaining the existing loyalty app that’s tied to traditional check-out coupons.
 In short, they need to focus on coding instead of managing the infrastructure.
-Thus, they chose {[product_name_notm}} because IBM simplifies infrastructure management:
+Thus, they chose {{site.data.keyword.containerlong_notm}} because IBM simplifies infrastructure management:
 * Managing Kubernetes master, IaaS, and operational components, such as Ingress and storage
 * Monitoring health and recovery for worker nodes
 * Providing global compute, so Developers aren't responsible for infrastructure setup in data centers